 Next to the shop, there is also a rattan chair.
 We sat for a while to relax.

 The name of this place is Villa Market.
-We didn’t enter the place.
-If you want to know, places in Thailand usually look small and ordinary from the outside.
-When you go inside, wow … there are all kinds of items for sale and the interior is big.
+But, unfortunately, we didn’t enter the place.
+If you want to know, businesses in Thailand usually look small and ordinary from the outside.
+But, when you go inside, wow … there are all kinds of items for sale and the interior is big.
 This happened to us when we went to Chatsila Night Market.
 I’ll tell you later.

-Cute… It is common for Buddhists (or Feng Shui) to believe in mini waterfalls.
+Cute… It is typical for Buddhists (or Feng Shui) to believe in mini waterfalls.

 This is a motorcycle-type tuktuk.
-It is for special bookings only.
+It is for certain bookings only.
 Also known as a mini taxi.
-Of course, the price is a little expensive.
+But, of course, the price is a little high.

-Oh my, when I look at this picture while writing this post, I noticed that there is also a hotel here.
-I forgot to go inside and ask.
-We didn’t get inside because at the moment we were trying to cross the road and stop the tuktuk to go to Bluport.
+When I look at this picture while writing this post, I noticed that there is also a hotel here.
+But, unfortunately, I forgot to go inside and ask.
+We didn’t get inside because, at the moment, we were trying to cross the road and ride the tuktuk to Bluport.
 The distance to Bluport from here is about 2-3 km.